 If you’re a recruiter, the most effective way to source good job candidates on Google is to incorporate Boolean search operators into your search engine sourcing strategy.

 Skip the Boolean and jump straight to the results.
-People Search from Workable is the fastest, most effective way to find email addresses, resumes, social and professional profiles.
+Workable is the fastest, most effective way to find email addresses, resumes, social and professional profiles.

 Boolean search basics

-Boolean search on Google is your best companion when sourcing candidates.
-It’s based on George Boole’s mathematical theory in which all variables are either ‘true’ or ‘false.’
-Boolean search allows users to combine keywords with operators such as AND, NOT and OR to produce more relevant results.
+Based on George Boole’s mathematical theory in which all variables are either ‘true’ or ‘false’, Boolean search on Google is one of the best sourcing tools for recruiters.
+The definition of Boolean search is that it’s a type of search that allows users to combine keywords with operators such as AND, NOT and OR to produce more relevant results.

-Here are the basic operators for Boolean search strings:
+Here are the basic operators for Boolean search strings for recruiters:

 The OR operator, on the other hand, allows us to expand our Boolean search results.
 People might use different words to say the same thing.
 OR is particularly useful for synonyms, like ‘bank OR finance OR financial.’